How to Clean Horse Brushes

 1. Clean the horse brushes against a firm curry to remove loose dirt and hair.

-2. Let about 1-1.5 inches of warm water into a flat sink or dish bowl, depending on the bristle length.
+2. Let about 1-1.5 inches of warm water into a flat sink or dish bowl, depending on the bristle length (you do not want the water to touch the base!).

 3. Dissolve some of your equine shampoo in the water.